 Programming and data science are two niches going through a major growth phase.
 Businesses are either starting to go digital or strengthen their online presence, so they need programmers, developers, and data scientists to help them accomplish those goals.

-To teach any sort of programming or web design courses, you have to have advanced knowledge of the tools you’ll teach.
+To teach any sort of programming or web development courses, you have to have advanced knowledge of the tools you’ll teach.
 For example, a data science class will attract more students if the course creator has advanced statistical programming and analysis degrees.
 For more common tools such as C++ or Excel, you will need experience and knowledge of programming trends.

 Potential programming and data science course topic ideas: